 According to Georgia law, the yellow light is simply an indication to drivers that the traffic signal is about to turn red.
 It is not, as many believe, a signal that you should always stop or even slow down.
 If you can safely enter the intersection (while obeying all other traffic laws, including the posted speed limit) before the light turns red, you are not in violation.1

 One important fact that you may not realize, however, is this: the length of the yellow light varies.
 On average, yellow lights last between 3-6 seconds, but this varies from city to city and state to state, and even from intersection to intersection within the same city!

 Much research has gone into formulating the ideal length of the yellow light.
 Some cities, such as Chicago, have experimented with a very short (three-second) yellow light.
 Unsurprisingly, coupled with a deployment of red light cameras, it resulted in a surge of tickets and record revenue for the city, in addition to a 20% increase in rear-end collisions.

 According to traffic researcher Timothy Gates, when you combine short yellow lights with traffic cameras, “it creates an unsafe environment where people are stopping too abruptly because they are afraid of getting a ticket.”3

 Hesham Rakha of the Virginia Tech Transportation Institute says that one potential issue with the timing of yellow lights is that they can lead to the creation of a “dilemma zone,” where a driver is unable to make a good decision whether to stop or proceed through the intersection.
 This can lead to more accidents.2

-If you have been involved in an accident due to another driver running a red light, contact the law firm of Wood & Craig at 404-888-9962.
+If you have been involved in an accident due to another driver running a red light, contact the law firm of Wood, Craig & Avery at .
 We have over 50 combined years of legal experience and will work diligently to secure a positive outcome for you.